UCLALibrary/research-tips/_posts/2020-05-22-accessibility-transparency.md

 it isn't always clear, when looking at a particular resource, what this means.
 Ideally, every project would make transparent:

 * what we have done already,
-* what we aspire to do next,
+* what we aspire to do,
-* and what we need to learn and improve next!
+* and what we need to learn to continue improving!

 So, to that end, we're adding an *Accessibility Information* metadata structure to the WI+RE site this week, and launching a project to document where we are now and where we hope to be with accessibility for each resource on the site.